Anton87/minimalpipeline/README.md

 ### The experiment
 The experiment consists into reranking candidate answer passages related to questions from the TREC dataset.
+This dataset contains 20 questions and their answer passages.
+The candidate answer passages  were searched in the italian language version of Wikipedia.
+The latter was indexed and queries using the question terms in order to retrieved a list of related passages.
-This dataset contains 824 questions and their answer patterns.
+#This dataset contains 824 questions and their answer patterns.
 The candidate answer passages come from the AQUAINT corpus.
 The latter was indexed and queried using the question terms in order to retrieve a list of related passages.

 `data/trec-it/train2393.num-recovered.questions.head20.txt` contains the questions